jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ### The `jupyter.widget` comm target

-A kernel-side Jupyter widgets library also defines a `jupyter.widget` comm target, by which widget comm channels are created (one per widget instance).
-State synchronization and custom messages for a particular widget instance are then sent over the created comm channel.
+A kernel-side Jupyter widgets library also registers a `jupyter.widget` comm target for created creating widget comm channels (one per widget instance).
+State synchronization and custom messages for a particular widget instance are then sent over the created widget comm channel.

-### Instatiating a widget object
+### Instantiating a widget object

 When a widget is instantiated in either the kernel or the frontend, it creates a companion object on the other side by sending a `comm_open` message to the `jupyter.widget` comm target.